C.J. Uzomah Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Recent Performances

-- In last week's game against the Chiefs, Uzomah was targeted six times and racked up four catches for 32 yards.
+- In last week's outing against the Chiefs, Uzomah was targeted six times, totaling 32 yards on four receptions.

-- In his last three games, Uzomah has racked up 86 yards on 12 catches, averaging 28.7 yards per game on 17 targets.
+- In his last three games, Uzomah has caught 12 passes on 17 targets for 86 yards, averaging 28.7 yards per game.

 Uzomah's Cincinnati Teammates